Personal Requirements

 You won't be able to do any firefighting until you have completed General Firefighter training and have achieved the required competence levels set by your Captain.

-Are all brigades run by only volunteers?
+Are all brigades run by volunteers only?

 We have over 1,200 brigades across Victoria, of which 38 are co-located brigades, which means the station is shared between CFA volunteers and Fire Rescue Victoria (FRV) paid firefighters.